pyCity/pyShells/README.md

 # pyShells
-Client and server model in python 3 using only standard library.
+Client and server model in python 3 using standard library.

 TIP: ncat --ssl listener can be used in place of server.py, but "exit" may not work properly